 4. Single Storey Extension:

 Single story extensions are a simple extension built onto a part of the house whereby one side (or more) of the extension attached to the property on the ground floor at the back of the property in the garden area.
 This is a great way of adding more space to your existing kitchen.
 By having more room there could be a dining space, extra workspace, or a bigger area for appliances.
 The design of the roof should work with the all look of your property, and if not it will affect your neighbors sunlight.

 5. Double Storey Extension:

 Two stories or multi-story extension is like a single story extension that built to a part of the existing building.
-Although, the chances for neighbors to appeal against your extension is greater as it might be overlooking or blocking some of their natural light.
-We would strongly tell that you get a letter from the planning department before you start your construction.
-Also talk to your neighbor in case they do have some issues about it so they don’t feel left out.
+Although, the chances for neighbors to appeal against your extension are greater as it might be overlooking or blocking some of their natural light.
+We would strongly tell you that you get a letter from the planning department before you start your construction.
+Also, talk to your neighbor in case they do have some issues about it so they don’t feel left out.
 But, two-storey extensions to your home give you that extra space on the ground floor and on the first floor as it could be a more bedroom or an en suite for the master bedroom.
-This extension will also increase your value to your property if you decide to sell in the future.
+This extension will also increase the value of your property if you decide to sell in the future.

 6. Side Return Extension